 After you’ve gone through shadow work process and journaled about your false beliefs, you can use those journal pages in a spell.
 Fold up the pages and plant them in the ground along with a sunflower seed.

-State your intention as, “I release my false beliefs and I honor the brave shadow work I’ve done.
+State your intention as “I release my false beliefs and I honor the healing and growth that I’ve done.
 I open my arms to accept the gifts of the universe.
 The channel is clear and I am ready to receive.”

 The sunflower seed represents the beautiful gifts that will flow to you as a direct result of your shadow work.
 After you plant your seed, stand over that spot in the ground and close your eyes.
 Lift your head up towards the sun (the way sunflowers grow) and visualize a beam of golden light coming down from the sun and into your chest.
 The universe will send your gifts through that golden channel as your sunflower grows.